Jahanzaib Ansari knows about being an outsider at work.

 “[Belonging] focuses on employee sentiment,” says Adam Weber, senior vice president of community for 15Five, a performance management platform based in San Francisco.
 “Does the employee feel like they have a voice?
 Do they feel valued and seen?
 Can they show up as their true selves and be supported?
 There are many factors regarding a company’s work environment that need to be considered for employees to have a true sense of belonging.”

-A 2021 survey by the Society for Human Resource Management measured employees' sense of belonging in the workplace.
-Among workers surveyed:
+A 2021 survey by the Society for Human Resource Management measured employees’ sense of belonging in the workplace.
+Among the workers surveyed:

 - 25 percent reported not trusting their manager to treat them fairly.

 - 26 percent did not feel emotionally safe at work.

 - 27 percent said their workplace does not clearly provide opportunities for employees to openly discuss issues without fear of penalty, punishment or retaliation.

 - 27 percent did not think their manager encourages a culture of open and transparent communication.